Soundtracks are integral to the heart of any film.

 A vulnerability.
 An innocence that he once had.

-A revelation has been had, Martin sees that he is still human despite being a killer, and has decided that he will not be a killer anymore.
+A second revelation.
+Martin sees that he is still human despite being a killer, and has decided that he will not be a killer anymore.
 Now the show must go on…

 Shortly after this revelation, a free and easy Blank swings by his old locker to reminisce whilst the party continues downstairs with “Mirror in the Bathroom” by The Beat.
 Felix pops up once again, and the music takes over.
 They fight and Martin ends up killing Felix in self-defence with a pen he got from mingling downstairs.